GeoMOER/moer-mpg-data-analysis/docs/units/_unit02/unit02-09_assignment.md

 ---
-title: "Unmarked Assignment: Loop and conquer"
+title: "Unmarked Assignment: Loop and Conquer"
 toc: true
 toc_label: In this worksheet
 ---